 Also contributing to the H175’s maintainability is its advanced anomaly detection function, which provides fast and simple alarms diagnosis while reducing false maintenance down-time; helicopter flight data monitoring, allowing improvements in safety, operational procedures and training; and web-based access to interactive electronic technical publications with 3D maintenance procedures for complex maintenance tasks.

 Direct maintenance costs of this medium helicopter are equivalent to a lighter machine.
-See the H175 Support & Services section for additional information.

 Oil and gas transportation